 The majority of FAU MPA current students work in local (35%) and state (17%) government, and others work in the nonprofit sector (4%), and the private sector (9%).
 Most of the current MPA students are employed full-time (82%).
 The majority of FAU MPA current students (75%) are part-time students who take 1-2 classes a semester, so on average, they complete the program in 7-9 semesters (2.5 – 3 years).
-Based on our 2014 cohort of 60 MPA enrollees, 85% graduated within 3 years.
+Based on our AY 2013-2014 cohort of 96 initially MPA enrollees, 60% graduated in 2 years and 89% graduated within 4 years.

 Based on our 2019 alumni survey, the majority of FAU MPA alumni (61%) remained in the same public sector job after they graduated, 3% remained in the same nonprofit job, and 3% remained in the same job in the private sector.
 Thirteen percent obtained their first job in the public sector while they were in the MPA program, 7% obtained their first job in the public sector within six months of completing their degree, and 8% started their first public sector job after six months of earning their MPA degree.